tmissao/k8s-kustomization-studies/ReadMe.md

 This repository aims to keep track of my kustomizes studies and POCs, in order of to be an easy way to refresh my knowledges

+For a quick explanation about Kustomize please check this [file](./01-Introduction.md)

 ## Requisites
 ---